AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 Target system firmware version: `11.17.0-50`

 The system font is a separate system title.
-To install a custom font, [go here](/3DS-Custom-System-Fonts).
+To install the custom system font, [go here](/3DS-Custom-System-Fonts).

 Last updated: 2024-05-23